Ants in Kitchen | How to Get Rid of Ants in the Kitchen

 Ants found under your kitchen sink are likely attracted to the moisture from a leaky pipe or if you store your garbage under your sink to any leftover food.
 Remember, even just a few crumbs stuck to a discarded wrapper can be enough to attract ants.

-Wipe the area down with the water/vinegar solution.
+Wipe the area down with the water and vinegar solution from earlier.
 Next, check for any leaking pipes that may be providing the ants with a source of water.
-Dry the area thoroughly, and take out your garbage regularly.
+Dry the area thoroughly and take out your garbage regularly.

 Home Remedies for Ants in Kitchen | Natural Way to Kill Ants in Kitchen